Sreejapothuganti/time-verse-organizer/README.md

 # 🗓️ TimeVerse – Custom Event Calendar

 A dynamic, responsive event calendar built with React and Tailwind CSS.
 Users can add, edit, delete, and reschedule both one-time and recurring events.
-Designed to provide a polished user experience with modern UI, drag-and-drop interactions, and offline persistence.
+Designed with a warm modern UI and smooth interactions, this app showcases advanced front-end capabilities with polished UX details.

 ---